applicaster/developer.applicaster.com/book/advertisement/android/api.md

 ###### loadAd
-Method `loadAd` is called whenever ad configuration need to be setup and add suppose to start loading its content.
+Method `loadAd` is called whenever ad configuration need to be setup and ad suppose to start loading its content.
 As a parameter it takes `AdConfig` which defines everything what Ad view needs to present content.

 |Parameters|Type           | Description                                                  |
 |----------|---------------|--------------------------------------------------------------|